LukePappa/Ourism/text.md

-Human beings have the capacity to find perfect fulfillment in the act of existing itself and may pursue this way of life, called Ennea.
+One may find perfect fulfillment in the act of existing itself.